Denny-Lin/DDK-file-binder/README.md

 # DDK-file-binder

-> Do not use this tool to bind or distribute any malicious files.
+> A personal tool to combine two executable files into one and run them simultaneously. **Do not use for malicious purposes.**

 ## Features
 - Combines two files into a single executable.
-- When executed, the first file runs normally, and the second file runs in the background.
+- When executed, the first file runs normally, and the second runs in the background.
-- Lightweight and simple to use.
+- Lightweight and easy to use.

 ## Platforms
 - Windows